ethpandaops/ethereum-package/README.md

 ## Known Bugs

 `wait_for_epoch_finalization` - doesn't work as expected, as Starlark doesn't have ways to do assertions on facts just yet.
-The issue #15 tracks this.
+The [issue](https://github.com/kurtosis-tech/eth2-module/issues/15) tracks this.